Buffalo Sabres forward Zemgus Girgensons is a pretty low-key guy.

-So it isn't difficult to see that the 21-year-old Latvian is not entirely comfortable with the spotlight provided by his countryman during the voting for the 2015 Dodge NHL All-Star Game.
-Hockey-mad Latvians outdueled Chicago Blackhawks fans in stuffing the ballot box, resulting in Girgensons receiving the most votes out of any player.
+So it isn't difficult to see that the 21-year-old Latvian is not entirely comfortable with the spotlight provided by his countrymen during the voting for the 2015 Honda NHL All-Star Game.
+Hockey-mad Latvians outdueled Chicago Blackhawks fans in stuffing the ballot box, resulting in Girgensons receiving the most votes of any player.

 In the voting, the fans chose the first six All-Stars.
 The second-year center received 1,574,896 votes, more than 300,000 ahead of the runner-up, Chicago forward Patrick Kane.